 Intensive Outpatient Programs (Levels 2.1 & 2.5)

-An intensive outpatient program (IOP) is also considered Level 2 care on the ASAM criteria continuum.
-IOP typically provides 9 to 20 hours of treatment per week over 2 or 3 days.
+An intensive outpatient program (IOP) typically provides 9 to 20 hours of treatment per week over 2 or 3 days.
 Sessions usually last 3 to 6 hours per day.

-IOP is a popular choice among people who’ve mild to moderate addiction and who aren’t at risk for withdrawal symptoms.
+IOP is a popular choice among people who’ve mild to moderate addiction and who aren’t at risk for withdrawal complications.
 The recommended duration for IOP treatment is 90 days.

 IOP can be used as an entry point to rehab treatment or as a stepdown program following inpatient or residential treatment.
 The cost for IOP is around $15,000 to $20,000 for a 3 month program.

-Outpatient treatment is the largest subgroup of Level 1 care.
-It’s best for individuals with less severe addiction symptoms and low risk for severe withdrawal symptoms.
+Outpatient treatment is best suited for people with less severe addiction symptoms and low risk of significant withdrawal.

-Outpatient services typically take place in a freestanding clinic or a practitioner’s office.
-Treatment hours involve less than nine hours per week spread over 1 to 3 sessions per week.
-Program lengths vary from 28 days to six months, with three months being typical.
+Sessions take place in a freestanding clinic or a provider’s office, for fewer than nine hours per week spread over one to three sessions.
+Program lengths typically range from 28 days to six months, with three months being most common.

 Online Rehab & Telehealth

 Telehealth for addiction treatment offers care remotely through an internet video connection or a phone call.
-This format has become widely used since the COVID-19 pandemic.
+This format has become widely used since the COVID-19 pandemic and remains widely available.
 Both individual and group sessions can be attended via telehealth.

 Level 0.5: Early Intervention Services